rpm0618/writeups/uiuctf2020/login_page/README.md

 Bob's hint is `My favorite 12 digit number (md5 hashed for extra security) [starts with a 10]`.

 Bob is trying to be sneaky here.
-He remember's his favorite number, but doesn't use it directly as the password.
+He remembers his favorite number, but doesn't use it directly as the password.
 Instead he hashes it first, and uses that as the password.
 That means the password hash we have for him has actually been through two layers of MD5!

 Thankfully, that's no problem for hashcat:
 ```